 The absence of AQIS listed species is consistent with the findings from previous survey results.
-An analysis of the diversity and abundance of all exotic plants recorded during the 2012 survey, compared to previous surveys, indicates that there is a variation between both exotic species type and the number of exotic species recorded.
+An analysis of the diversity and abundance of all exotic plants recorded during the 2013 survey, compared to previous surveys, indicates that there is a variation between both the number and type of exotic species recorded.